smoltcp-rs/smoltcp/README.md

 The only supported internetworking protocol is IPv4.

-  * IPv4 header checksum is supported.
+  * IPv4 header checksum is generated and validated.
+  * IPv4 time-to-live value is fixed at 64.
   * IPv4 fragmentation is **not** supported.
-  * IPv4 options are **not** supported.
+  * IPv4 options are **not** supported and are silently ignored.
   * IPv4 routes or default gateways are **not** supported.
   * ICMPv4 header checksum is supported.
   * ICMPv4 echo requests and replies are supported.
+  * ICMPv4 protocol unreachable messages are **not** passed to higher layers when received.
-  * ICMPv4 destination unreachable message is supported.
+  * ICMPv4 time exceeded messages are **not** supported.
-  * ICMPv4 parameter problem message is **not** supported.
+  * ICMPv4 parameter problem messages are **not** supported.

 ### UDP layer

 The UDP protocol is supported over IPv4.

-  * UDP header checksum is supported.
+  * UDP header checksum is always generated and validated.
-  * UDP sockets are supported.
+  * In response to a packet arriving at a port without a listening socket, an ICMP destination unreachable message is generated.

 ### TCP layer

 The TCP protocol is supported over IPv4.
 Server and client sockets are supported.

-  * TCP header checksum is supported.
+  * TCP header checksum is generated and validated.
+  * Maximum segment size is negotiated.
   * Multiple packets will be transmitted without waiting for an acknowledgement.
   * Lost packets will be retransmitted with exponential backoff, starting at a fixed delay of 100 ms.